WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::danger
 It is recommended to always use Tor!
-The setting to turn it off is only intended for debuging and trouble shooting.
+The setting to turn it off is only intended for debugging and trouble shooting.
 ::::

 :::details